offendingcommit/valdris/Settlements/Kelathon.md

 ### Surrounding Environment

-Kelathon sits within the crystalline landscape of the [[Singing Hills]], where the spires' influence has created unique geological and ecological conditions.
+Kelathon sits within the crystalline landscape of the [Singing Hills](Singing%20Hills.md), where the spires' influence has created unique geological and ecological conditions.
 The hills are dotted with smaller crystal formations that create an intricate network of acoustic resonance, carrying the spires' songs across vast distances while filtering and transforming them.

 The **Crystal Gardens** to the east feature mineral formations that grow in mathematical patterns mirroring the spires' harmonic structures.
 Local botanists cultivate plants that have adapted to the acoustic environment, including the famous "echo blooms" that open and close in response to specific musical frequencies.

 Transport to Kelathon follows carefully mapped routes designed to provide optimal acoustic experiences while avoiding the most dangerous zones.
-The **Melody Road** from [[Grimhaven]] offers safe passage but includes mandatory rest stops at acoustic shelters.
+The **Melody Road** from [Grimhaven](Grimhaven.md) offers safe passage but includes mandatory rest stops at acoustic shelters.
 The **Pilgrim's Path** from the south provides a more scenic but challenging approach through areas where the spires' songs are most intense.

 ## Culture and Society

 ### Social Structure

-Kelathon's society has evolved around the necessity of living with the [[Singing Spires of Kelathon]]'s psychological effects.
+Kelathon's society has evolved around the necessity of living with the [Singing Spires of Kelathon](Singing%20Spires%20of%20Kelathon.md)'s psychological effects.
 The city's hierarchy reflects both practical needs and spiritual beliefs about the spires' significance:

 **The Resonant Council** governs the city, consisting of representatives from major factions who have proven their ability to maintain psychological stability during extended spire exposure.
 Leadership requires not political power but demonstrated "acoustic clarity"—the rare ability to think rationally while experiencing the spires' songs.